alexdlaird/pyngrok/docs/integrations.rst

     # ...
 The rest of our Django settings

+    DEV_SERVER = len(sys.argv) > 1 and sys.argv[1] == 'runserver'

     USE_NGROK = os.environ.get("USE_NGROK", "False") == "True"

-If this flag is set, we want to initialize :code:`pyngrok` when Django is booting.
-An easy place to do this is in one of an :code:`apps.py` file `extending AppConfig <https://docs.djangoproject.com/en/3.0/ref/applications/#django.apps.AppConfig.ready>`_.
+If this flag is set, we want to initialize :code:`pyngrok` when Django is booting from its dev server.
+An easy place to do this is one of our :code:`apps.py` by `extending AppConfig <https://docs.djangoproject.com/en/3.0/ref/applications/#django.apps.AppConfig.ready>`_.

 .. code-block:: python